minprog/app-studio/50 Project/10 Proposal/15 Specification.md

 * Immediately upon launch, gameplay must start (unless the app was simply backgrounded, in which case gameplay, if in progress prior to backgrounding, should resume).

 * Your app must inform the user of all relevant state for the current game: open letter positions, guessed letters, guesses left, and so on.
+Be creative on this aspect!
+If unsure about how to proceed, study some Hangman games that are available in the app store.

 * The user must be able to input guesses via an on-screen keyboard which needn't necessarily be the standard keyboard.